apache/dolphinscheduler/docs/docs/en/contribute/development-environment-setup.md

 Run `./mvnw clean install -Prelease -Dmaven.test.skip=true`

-### Code Style
+### Backend Code Style

-DolphinScheduler uses `Spotless` for code style and formatting checks.
+DolphinScheduler uses `Spotless` for backend code style and formatting checks.
-You could run the following command and `Spotless` will automatically fix the code style and formatting errors for you:
+You could run the following command and `Spotless` will automatically fix the backend code style and formatting errors for you:

 ```shell
 ./mvnw spotless:apply